 There’s no argument that clarity is important.
 The better question is how do you ensure that your speech is clear and easy to understand?
 Here are 7 actions you can take to ENSURE you come across with clarity and your audience follows you and is ENGAGED.

-Research your audience.
+You need to start where your audience is.
+In other words, what do they already know or don't know about your topic?
 If it’s your own event, gather key information from the attendees at registration (website, social media links, and what they want to get out of your event).
 If you are speaking at someone else’s event, ask the organizer for the same information.
 Try to speak to the attendees prior to the event to get to know them.
-Understand the background, level of understanding and interests of the people you will be speaking to, and tailor your message to them.
+Understand the background, level of understanding and interests in your topic, and tailor your message to them.

 Create Objectives for Your Audience